yyiilluu/DeepCluster/docs/index.md

 ```
 you may also install a specific version:
 ```
-pip install dccli==0.0.5
+pip install dccli==0.0.3
 ```

 <br/>

 ## Prepare your workspace and code
 ---------------
 To use DeepCluster, your project is required to be a git repository.
-The easitest way is to start with the [template git repository](https://github.com/githublu/DDLTemplate). ddlcli needs to run at the root of a git repo.
+The easitest way is to start with the [template git repository](https://github.com/githublu/DeepClusterTemplate). dccli needs to run at the root of a git repo.

  Template repo has the following structure:
 ```
-/DDLTemplate
+/DeepClusterTemplate
     /main.py
     /requirements.txt
     /config.yaml